 Dr Collier has dedicated his long career to clinical research.
-He’s been with the CRC since its start in 1997.
+He has been with the CRC since its start in 1997.
 In the early 2000s, he ran the Anglo-Scandinavian Cardiac Outcome Trial (ASCOT) team, which recruited 1,157 patients – a national record for such a trial.
 ASCOT became a landmark trial and triggered joint NICE/NHS guidelines for hypertension.
 Dr Collier has also focused on high altitude mountaineers: He has researched the British Mount Everest Medical Expedition climbers and their ability to survive and thrive on very low levels of oxygen.
 This research may prove to be useful to understand the impact of Covid-19 on the human body and its response to low oxygen levels.

 Covid-19 took most of us by surprise.
 But Dr Collier can rely on facts and figures when he states that a pandemic was on the cards.
-Perhaps only coincidences and a bit of luck is why the world hasn’t seen anything like Covid-19 in recent memory.
-In 2002-04, we may have had a lucky escape with SARS.

 “Statistically, a pandemic was overdue”, Dr Collier says.